johnwesly08/Learn-Solidity/README.md

-# Blockchain Learning with Solidity
+# Mastering Solidity: The Ultimate Guide to Blockchain Smart Contracts

-Welcome to the **Learn_Solidity** repository!
+Welcome to the **Learn-Solidity** repository!
 This repository contains fundamental code examples and tutorials to help you learn the basics of **Solidity** and how to write **Smart Contracts** for Blockchain networks.
 Whether you're just getting started or looking to enhance your knowledge, this repository is a great resource to explore core Solidity concepts.

 ## 📚 Contents